idx-labs/openshift-origin-workshop/lab1/lab1-multinode.md

 ## Troubleshooting

+* Often you can just rerun the Ansible playbook
 * Check the `~/ansible.log` file on the utility node for Ansible errors
 * Validate that Docker was properly configured in each of the non-util nodes
 * Ensure that Ansible can access each of the virtual machines: run `ansible -m ping all` from the utility node